1productaweek/react-stately/README.md

 # React Stately

-This package allows you to easily manage state in forms - using hooks!
+This package allows you to easily manage state in forms or anything else - using hooks!

 ### Stately